distros/bootswatch-less/README.md

         ]
     }))

-Then bootswatch files can be included in any less file:
+Then bootswatch files can be included in any less file.

 	@import "bootswatch/cyborg/variables";
 	@import "bootswatch/cyborg/bootswatch";